 The Geography Team

-The Science Department at Atlantic Academy is made up of enthusiastic teachers who are passionate about their subject.
+The Geography Department at Atlantic Academy is made up of enthusiastic teachers who are passionate about their subject.
 Our department has knowledgeable experts, with backgrounds in hydrology, development and climatology.
 Students are encouraged to ask teachers about their degree subjects in order to promote careers in science.

 - Mr McConnell – Subject Co-ordinator